 By its very nature an open standard is non-proprietary, so anyone can use it and it is not tied to a particular vendor or development platform.
 Therefore, applications built with VXML can be ported to other platforms, saving significant development resources.

 VoiceXML can be programmed to carry out any imaginable voice-based task or business process.
 A wide range of communications features, including text-to-speech (TTS) and SMS/MMS, makes VXML an extremely powerful communications tool.
-APIs allow you to integrate with databases, and automatic speech recognition (ASR), artificial intelligence (AI), and voice biometrics engines.
+APIs allow you to integrate with databases, and automatic speech recognition (ASR) and artificial intelligence (AI).

 From a development perspective, building voice applications is similar to creating web pages.
 Web pages use HTML and a web browser to send and receive text and images over the internet.